5 (British TV channel) programming: Rugby union

-On 4 May 2017 it was announced that Channel 5 would broadcast up to five live Premiership Rugby games for the first time on terrestrial TV for the next four seasons alongside main broadcaster BT Sport.
+On 4 May 2017 it was announced that Channel 5 would broadcast up to 5 live Premiership Rugby games for the first time on terrestrial TV for the next four seasons alongside main broadcaster BT Sport.
 The new deal also sees them broadcast a weekly highlights show of both the premiership and the Premiership Rugby Cup previously shown by ITV.
 After the demise of the BBC's Rugby Special programme, Channel 5 previously briefly showed free-to-air highlights of English Premiership Rugby during 2000, though these later transferred to Channel 4 for a short time and then subsequently to ITV.
 Aviva Premiership coverage is presented by former ITV duo David Flatman & Mark Durden-Smith with Flatman also providing commentary alongside Conor McNamara or Mark Robson and Paul Grayson.
 British Hockey Olympic gold medalist Sam Quek acts as pitch side reporter and completes Channel 5's team.
 The coverage moved back to ITV from 2022 onwards.

 Previously, Channel 5 picked up the rights in 1997 to England v Argentina (shown on the same night as the England football team's World Cup qualifier against Poland).
 They also broadcast a live match between Scotland and invitation side Barbarians in 2000.

-Strongmen competitions

-Channel 5 screened World's Strongest Man between 2006 and 2009, and took on the rights again from 2011 to present.
-On 1 November 2021, Channel 5 will start to strip the UK's Strongest Man 2021 across its television schedules at 7pm each night.

-Wrestling
+American

 For a brief time, Channel 5 showed professional wrestling in the form of the WCW Worldwide show between Summer 1999 and March 2001 on Friday nights at 7pm, when the company was purchased by World Wrestling Entertainment, and ceased to produce any more shows.
 Channel 5 returned to covering wrestling in 2018 when Spike bought the rights to cover impact wrestling and this is shown on Friday night at 11pm.
 From 2 February, Channel 5 will air WWE Raw and WWE Smackdown 1-hour highlights, Saturdays and Sundays at 10:30am.